gopi-suvanam/scribbler/ROADMAP.md

 - Add/delete cells
 - Cells can be code and comment cells..
 Comment cells will be markdown display
 - Github integration for storing: done through Access Token.
 Can think of alternative authentication mechanisms.
+- Mimic static import (browser/deno style)

 ### Feartures
 - Ability to import .js files dynamically
-- Use variables (global) across the cells
+- Use global variables across the cells
-- Ability to save the whole notebook as a file.. with .nb extension
+- Ability to save the whole notebook as a file.. with .jsnb extension
 - Code should run in the browser of the user
 - Show output using show(var)
 - Asynchronous code execution is halmark of javascript so each cell can be run parallelly.
 Any asynchronous code within a cell will have to dsiplay errors on its own.